santiagocaceres04/SA-Solution-Assetment-hubspot/README.md

 # 🌬️ HubSpot + Gemini AI Integration POC: Breezy Air Systems

-This document serves as a technical assessment and guide for the **Proof of Concept (PoC)** demonstrating a modern, comprehensive integration between an application stack, **HubSpot CRM**, and **Google Gemini AI**.
-The goal is to showcase how to unify CRM data, AI insights, and app workflows into a single, frictionless experience for **Breezy Air Systems**.
+This document serves as the final documentation and technical assessment for the **Proof of Concept (PoC)** demonstrating a seamless integration between an application stack, **HubSpot CRM**, and **Google Gemini AI** for Breezy Air Systems.

 ## 🚀 1.
 Project Overview